-If it’s taking up too much time applying for visas for your international travel, or you wish you had an alternative tax base or lifestyle option in the future for you and your kids, maybe it’s time to seriously consider a second passport?
+If it’s taking up too much time applying for visas for your international travel, or you wish you had an alternative tax base or lifestyle option in the future for you and your children, maybe it’s time to seriously consider a second passport?

 Having a second of multiple passports gives you the advantages of free movement along with the possibility of quick relocation should your circumstances change.

-We advise which passports and residencies would be beneficial for you to pursue based on your needs and situation, and which will result in a portfolio which contains all the necessary components for a full, free and truly international life.
+We advise which passports and residencies would be beneficial for you to pursue based on your needs and situation, and which will result in a portfolio which contains all the necessary components for a full, free and truly international life!

 There are five key indicators that you could benefit from a second passport: